bisdn/bisdn.github.io/test-description/README.md

 Lab setup
 =========

 Below is a diagram of the test setup in the BISDN lab.
-This test setup was designed to maximize the possibilities we have for testing, where we have a leaf-spine architecture for the networking devices, simulating, on a smaller scale, real Data center deployments.
+This test setup was designed to maximise the possibilities we have for testing, where we have a leaf-spine architecture for the networking devices, simulating, on a smaller scale, real Data center deployments.

 .. image:: testbed/images/ftest_general_setup.png